djdt/spcal/docs/source/tools.rst

 Tools
 =====

-Various tools are availbale in SPCal to help with providing sample inputs and manipulating signal data.
+Various tools are available in SPCal to help with providing sample inputs and manipulating signal data.
 These are found in the **Edit** menu.

 Density Database